rooterkyberian/dicom_labeler/README.md

 Current state
 ----
 * template rendering works (QtWebkit; code based on http://cutycapt.sourceforge.net/ )
-* metadata and image extraction (dcmtk) - support for different image formats probably needs more work
+* metadata extraction (dcmtk)
-* still no support for writing back to the DICOM file (or copy of it)
+* DICOM export (dcmtk) by in-place editing.
+Only non-compressed Transfer syntax and monochrome interpolation.
+RGB may or may not work.

 Example files on which this tool has been tested can be found here: http://www.insight-journal.org/midas/collection/view/194